dustinpfister/blog_posts/_posts/blog-post-plan-for-2022.md

 ## 2 - Editing older content

-Although I might end up writing less in terms of new content this year, over all I might end up writing more this coming year.
-Not in the form of new posts, but in the form of greatly expanding content that I have all ready wrote before hand.
-The reason why I say that is because I have all ready wrote a whole lot of blog posts on interesting topics, but the current state of many of them might be only a few hundred words, but they could easily be expanded to thousands because there is just so much ground to cover with them actually.
+Although I might end up writing less in terms of new content this year, over all I might end up writing more this coming year in terms of total word count per day.
+Not in the form of new posts mind you, but in the form of greatly expanding content that I have all ready wrote before hand.
+The reason why I say that is because I have all ready wrote a whole lot of blog posts on interesting topics, but the current state of many of them might be only a thousand or even just a few hundred words.So then a lot of these older posts could easily be expanded to thousands of words because there is just so much ground to cover with them actually.

 ### 2.1 - I all ready have some long form content posts, and this year I intend to expand more posts into long form posts